romario076/TradingBot/README.md

 Easy to change trading logic, available different markets indicators to use in strategy module(BotGetData.py).
 For using neccessary to have your own id and key from poloniex api.
+Go to BotGetData.py, 14 row and put your keys Poloniex('your-Api-Key-Here-xxxx','yourSecretKeyHere123456789').
 <hr>

 ### Requiremets: